dgellerup/FastTools/README.md

 self.fastaDataFrame: Pandas DataFrame object that holds all read/calculated data for the FastqFile object.

-self.numReads: Number of reads in self.fastqDataFrame.

 ##### Example:
 * myfile.fastq
   * Returns 'Sample1.fasta'
-* myfile.numReads
-  * Returns 216140
-  * Note this is the same as len(myfile.fastaDataFrame)

 #### Class methods
 **These methods create a new column in self.fastqDataFrame that contains calculated data.**

+self.numReads: Number of reads in self.fastaDataFrame.

 self.reverseComplement()